kass173/Project-4/README.md

 In the Transformation Phase, columns were added to the DataFrame creating additional columb:

- * `A Mag`: absolute magnitude to help us seperate sellar classes by grouping based on this variable .
+ * `A Mag`: this was needed to classify the stars but to get this figure we needed to calculate it by running the calculation from the dataset ••Vmag x Plx•• absolute magnitude to help us seperate sellar classes by grouping based on this variable.
  * `class target`: xxxxx.
  * `star name and star classification`: we replaced star name columb by grouping the star based on its star definition into the star classification.